Robert Omielan

 About me

-If you are a student or on a low income, I'm happy to discuss a reduced fee with you.
+If you're a student, are on benefits or a low income, I'm happy to arrange a reduced fee with you.

 Training, qualifications & experience